Lens Stochastic Diffraction: A Signature of Compact Objects in Gravitational-Wave Data

+where $\rho_c(z',\hat n)$ is the physical density of compact objects along the line of sight and $H(z)$ the expansion rate.
+Because each lens enters only through its angular offset in units of its Einstein angle $\theta_E(M_l,z',z_S)$, all objects between observer and source are projected onto a single effective convergence, independent of the lens mass.
+The lens number $K$ follows a Poisson distribution $\mathcal{P}(K|N_c)$, with $\kappa_c$ set by the line of sight to the source.
+The average convergence is~\cite{Schneider:1992}

-where $H_0$ is the Hubble constant and $f_c$ is the fraction of compact objects, relative to the dark-matter abundance $\Omega_{\rm DM}$ and the comoving density of compact objects is assumed constant.
-For point lenses $\bar\kappa_c$ is independent of the lens' mass.
+where $H_0$ is the Hubble constant and $f_c$ is the fraction of compact objects, relative to the dark-matter abundance $\Omega_{\rm DM}$: Eq.~\eqref{eq:aconvergence_avg} follows from Eq.~\eqref{eq:convergence_los} with $\rho_c = f_c\Omega_{\rm DM}\rho_{\rm cr,0}(1+z')^3$, i.e.~the comoving density of compact objects is assumed constant.
+Dark-matter clustering induces line-of-sight variance in Eq.~\eqref{eq:convergence_los}: signals traversing dense regions receive stronger LSD.
+Because lens contributions are additive at low optical depth, averages over the source population (Eq.~\ref{eq:rho_LSD} below) are unaffected --- and conservative, as high-$\kappa_c$ lines of sight are further boosted by additional images and collective lensing effects (Fig.~\ref{fig:N0_SNR}).